SandeepGKP/OCR-microservice/README.md

 ```
 **Note:**

-* A generalized backend can be implemented using a third-party API to handle any valid medical laboratory test.
-However, the current implementation uses a local JSON file, so it is limited to the tests defined in that file.
+* A generalized backend can be implemented using standard medical vocabularies such as LOINC and SNOMED CT (via datasets or FHIR APIs), allowing support for any valid laboratory test.
+However, the current implementation is limited to the set of tests defined in the local JSON file.

 **Features:**